FDA opens Pfizer, Moderna COVID-19 vaccine boosters to all adults

 WEST HARTFORD, CT (WFSB) - Any adult who is six months out from their second dose of the Pfizer or Moderna COVID-19 vaccine is now eligible to get a boost of protection.

-U.S. regulators have opened up COVID-19 booster shots to all adults, expanding the government’s campaign to shore up protection and get ahead of rising coronavirus cases that may worsen with the holidays.
+U.S. regulators on Friday opened up COVID-19 booster shots to all adults, expanding the government’s campaign to shore up protection and get ahead of rising coronavirus cases that may worsen with the holidays.

 The Food and Drug Administration authorized both companies' booster shots on Friday, Pfizer and Moderna said.
 However, a final hurdle from the Centers for Disease Control and Prevention is expected to be cleared later on Friday.